Long-Context Generalization with Sparse Attention: Theoretical Properties of -entmax for Long Contexts

 \subsection{Representational Preservation and Over-squashing Alleviation}

-Two other critical challenges in long-context transformers are representational collapse and over-squashing—both fundamentally linked to the properties of softmax attention~\citep{barbero2024transformers}.
-To clarify these concepts, we provide precise definitions below.
+Two other critical challenges in long-context transformers are \emph{representational collapse} and \emph{over-squashing}, both exacerbated by the diffuseness of softmax attention~\citep{barbero2024transformers}.
+More concretely, \emph{collapse} means $\|\bm{v}_i^{(L)}-\bm{v}_j^{(L)}\|_1\!\to\!0$ as $n\!\to\!\infty$, and \emph{over-squashing} means gradients from distant inputs vanish across $\mathcal{O}(n^L)$ paths.
+Here, we show that $\alpha$-entmax can mitigate both: